Ghassen21/LockConfigurer/README.md

 # Installation mode

-Please clone the repository and then run and build it within Xcode.
+ Clone the repository and then run and build it within Xcode.